 3. Add chocolate chips and mix them into the batter.
 Be careful not to overmix the batter at this point—it will be very thick.
 Spoon batter into your prepared pan.

 4. Press the batter down into the pan and smooth with a spatula.

 There are a number of different ways to switch up this recipe according to your taste!

 - You could easily swap out peanut butter for the cookie butter in the recipe.
-Both spread are very similar and you can't go wrong with either one!
+Both are very similar, and you can't go wrong with either one!

 - If you're not a fan of chocolate chips, try swapping in milk chocolate or butterscotch chips in this recipe.

 - I'm a fan of this s'mores brownie recipe!
-Packed with graham crackers, milk chocolate, and marsmallows, you literally can't go wrong!
+Packed with graham crackers, milk chocolate, and marshmallows, you literally can't go wrong!